creative-connections/Bodylight.js-OM-Compiler/README.md

  The compiler looks for a `package.mo` file inside the `libraries\library\` folder.

-2. The `input` directory accepts either a single file `name.mo` where `name` is the name of the model for compilation.
-Or a folder containing a `package.mo` file, where name of the folder is the name of the model to be compiled.
+2. The `input` directory accepts a single file `name.mo` where `name` is the name of the model for compilation.

  Files are processed sequentially in alphabetical order.